Nepal Airlines: 1990s and 2000s: corruption

 The domestic air market of the country was liberalized in 1992, and new competitors emerged: Necon Air, Cosmic Air, Everest Air, Buddha Air, Yeti Airlines, and Sita Air.
 Nepal Airlines had its last Boeing 727 flight in 1992.
-By 1997, these four competitors accounted for 70 percent of Nepal's domestic air traffic.
+By 1997, these four competitors accounted for 70 per cent of Nepal's domestic air traffic.

 Adding to the airline's struggles as the millennium approached, were allegations of corruption which periodically surfaced.
 One case involved Dinesh Dhamija, who later founded the Ebookers Internet travel site.
 Dhamija had been accused of receiving his post as director of RNAC's European operations in the early 1990s on account of cronyism with Prime Minister Girija Prasad Koirala.
 Dhamija won a substantial settlement with the airline after a bitter court battle over these charges.

-In December 2000, a large scandal revolved around the lease of a Boeing 767 aircraft from Austria's Lauda Air, which entered service in over protests from employees and government officials.
+In December 2000, a large scandal revolved around the lease of a Boeing 767 aircraft from Austria's Lauda Air, which entered service over protests from employees and government officials.
 The latter claimed the deal was unnecessary since NAC was not getting enough usage from its two existing Boeing 757s; further, the actual cost per flight hour of the Lauda jet ended up being $5,000 ($1,150 above the cost specified in the contract).
 RNAC chairman Haribhakta Shrestha was suspended during an investigation, along with other NAC executives; Nepal's tourism and civil aviation minister Tarani Dutt Chataut resigned soon after.

 In 2004, it was reported that the Government of Nepal had decided to sell off 49% of its stake in Nepal Airlines, to the private sector, and hand over management control, whilst retaining a 51% share.
 This would provide the investment to get the airline out of significant debt.

 The former chairman of Nepal Airlines, Ramagya Chaturvedi, was jailed for corruption in February 2005.

 In September 2007, the airline confirmed that it had sacrificed two goats to appease a Hindu god following technical problems with one of its aircraft.
 Nepal Airlines said the animals were slaughtered in front of the plane, a Boeing 757, at Tribhuvan International Airport.
 The offering was made to Akash Bhairab, the Hindu god of sky protection, whose symbol is seen on the company's aircraft.
 The airline said that after Sunday's ceremony, the plane successfully completed a flight to Hong Kong.
 Raju KC, an airline official, was quoted as saying: “The snag in the plane has now been fixed and the aircraft has resumed its flights.”
 The company did not say what the problem was, but reports in local media had blamed an electrical fault.

 From 2000 until 2010, there were no accidents with Nepal Airlines' aircraft involved.
 This is the longest period without such an incident in the history of the company.